 There are some apps that are completely free and may never ask you for money.
 These apps might be funded by a research grant or corporate sponsors, or be an educational or passion project.
 Be aware that the app may never be updated or may disappear from the App Store entirely.
 Alternatively, it may be updated to include ads or in-app purchases.

 Real Cost: For developers without ongoing funding sources, creating free apps is an unsustainable business model.
-Expect few updates to fix bugs or add functionality, and do not be surprised if the app disappears or adds monetization.
+Expect few updates to fix bugs or add functionality, and do not be surprised if the app adds monetization or disappears entirely.
+Many non-updated apps won’t make the cut for iOS 11.

 2) Free Trial